 "Well," sighed Mr. Gradgrind, "we will not enter into the question.
 I assure you I have no desire to be controversial.
 I seek to repair what is amiss, if I possibly can; and I hope you will assist me in a good spirit, Bounderby, for I have been very much distressed."
-"I don't understand you yet," said Bounderby with determined obstinacy, "and therefore I won't make any promises."
-"In the course of a few hours, my dear Bounderby," Mr. Gradgrind proceeded, in the same depressed and propitiatory manner, "I appear to myself to have become better informed as to Louisa's character than in previous years.
+"I don't understand you, yet," said Bounderby, with determined obstinacy, "and therefore I won't make any promises."
+"In the course of a few hours, my dear Bounderby," Mr. Gradgrind proceeded, in the same depressed and propitiatory manner, "I appear to myself to have become better informed as to Louisa's character, than in previous years.
 The enlightenment has been painfully forced upon me, and the discovery is not mine.
-I think there are-Bounderby, you will be surprised to hear me say this-I think there are qualities in Louisa which-have been harshly neglected, and -and a little perverted.
-And-and I would suggest to you, that-that if you would kindly meet me in a timely endeavour to leave her to her better nature for awhile-and to encourage it to develop itself by tenderness and consideration-it-it would be the better for the happiness of all of us.
-Louisa," said Mr. Gradgrind, shading his face with his hand, "has always been my favourite child."
-The blustrous Bounderby crimsoned and swelled to such an extent on hearing these words, that he seemed to be, and probably was, on the brink of a fit.
-With his very ears a bright purple shot with crimson, he pent up his indignation, however, and said:
+I think there are-Bounderby, you will be surprised to hear me say this-I think there are qualities in Louisa, which-which have been harshly neglected, and-and a little pervirted.
+And sand I would suggest to vost that that if voir would kindly meet me in a timely endeavour to leave her to her better hature for a whileand to encourage it to develope itself by tenderness and consideration if it would be the better for the happiness of all of us."
+Louisa," said Mr. Graderind, sheding his face with his hand, "has always been my favorite child."
+The blustrous Bounderby crimsoned and swelled to such an extent on hearing these words, that he seemed to be, and probably was, on the brink of a fit. his very ears a bright purple shot with crimson, he pent up his indignation, however, and said: